mfcd/accuratelywrong/autodiff.md

 > The most natural playground for exploring functional structures trained as deep learning networks would be a new language that can run back-propagation directly on functional programs. [[14]](https://www.edge.org/response-detail/26794)

-One of the benefits of a higher level abstraction is the possibility to more easily design an infrastructure that tunes model parameters and model hyper-parameters [[10]](https://arxiv.org/pdf/1502.03492.pdf) having access to hypergradient:
+One of the benefits of a higher-level abstraction is the possibility to more easily design infrastructure that tunes model parameters and the hyper-parameters of the model [[10]](https://arxiv.org/pdf/1502.03492.pdf), leveraging on hyper-gradients:

->The availability of hypergradients allow you to do gradient-based optimization of gradient-based optimization, meaning that you can do things like optimizing learning rate and momentum schedules, weight initialization parameters, or step sizes and mass matrices in Hamiltonian Monte Carlo models. [[11]](http://hypelib.github.io/Hype/);
+>The availability of hyper-gradients allow you to do gradient-based optimization of gradient-based optimization, meaning that you can do things like optimizing learning rate and momentum schedules, weight initialization parameters, or step sizes and mass matrices in Hamiltonian Monte Carlo models. [[11]](http://hypelib.github.io/Hype/);

-> Gaining access to gradients with respect to hyperparamters opens up a garden of delights.
+> Gaining access to gradients with respect to hyper-paramters opens up a garden of delights.
 Instead of straining to eliminate hyperparameters from our models, we can embrace them, and richly hyperparameterize our models.
 Just as having a high-dimensional elementary parameterization gives a flexible model, having a high-dimensional  hyperparameterization gives flexibility over model classes, regularization, and training methods.[[10]](https://arxiv.org/pdf/1502.03492.pdf)

 There are however deeper implications: